epi-project/brane-documentation/user-guide/src/scientists/installation.md

 ## Next
 If you are able to run the `brane --version` command, you have installed your `brane` executable successfully!
-You can now move to the [next chapter](./packages.md), which contains information on how to manage packages on your local machine.
-After that, you can continue by [writing your first workflow](./workflow.md) using the packages you downloaded in the chapter before that.
+You can now move to the [next chapter](./instances.md), which contains information on how to connect to remote instances and manage your credentials.
+After that, continue with the chapter on [package management](./packages.md), or start by writing your first workflow in either [BraneScript](./bscript/introduction.md) or [Bakery](./bakery/introduction.md).